12 Negative Filipino Traits and Values We Need To Get Rid Of

 Also Read: 27 Things You’ll Only See in the Philippines

-Probably one of the biggest flaws we have as a nation is our colonial mentality, defined as a preference for all things foreign over our own, a negative trait we acquired from our days under the Spanish and the Americans.
-As a result, we Filipinos have been indoctrinated with the misconception that our culture is inferior to that of our past colonizers.
+One of the most significant flaws we have as a nation is our colonial mentality, a preference for all things foreign over our own, a negative trait we acquired from our days under the Spanish and the Americans.
+As a result, we Filipinos have been imbued with the misconception that our culture is inferior to our past colonizers.

-While there is nothing wrong with giving gifts to one’s family and friends (we Filipinos do highly value them after all), it becomes a different matter when said family and friends either misconstrue or abuse the OFW’s generosity.
+While there is nothing wrong with giving gifts to one’s family and friends (we Filipinos highly value them), it becomes a different matter when said family and friends misconstrue or abuse the OFW’s generosity.

-In local parlance, this has become known as the “Balikbayan box mentality.”
-People ingrained with this mentality either become exploitative or jealous of the success of the OFW, not knowing that he/she is working hard away from his loved ones in a foreign country.
-Some also believe that the practice undoubtedly contributes to the Filipinos’ colonial mentality.
+This has become known as the “Balikbayan box mentality” in local parlance.
+People ingrained with this mentality either become exploitative or jealous of the success of the OFW, not knowing that he/she is working hard away from their loved ones in a foreign country.
+Some also believe the practice undoubtedly contributes to the Filipinos’ colonial mentality.

-Roughly translated as “come what may”, this is the Filipinos’ own version of fatalism, the belief of leaving everything to the hands of fate.
+Roughly translated as “come what may,” Filipinos’ version of fatalism is the belief in leaving everything to the hands of fate.

 One of the biggest social ills our country has continued to face since time immemorial is the issue of corruption.
-Let’s face it, our “culture of corruption” is embedded deep within our system and reinforced by a complex web of economic and social factors which include personal ambitions and a twisted sense of loyalty to friends and kin.
-The Philippines is in for a long haul if our officials and we ourselves do not get rid of this very negative habit.
+Let’s face it, our “culture of corruption” is embedded deep within our system and reinforced by a complex web of economic and social factors, which include personal ambitions and a twisted sense of loyalty to friends and kin.
+The Philippines is in for a long haul if our officials and we do not eliminate this harmful habit.

 This behavior can be observed in just about every sector of Philippine society, with the most common example being the condemnation of an adulterous woman while applauding a polygamous man.
-On the national scale, we see politicians spouting promises of reform and good governance only to break them in the end.
+On the national scale, we see politicians spouting promises of reform and good governance only to break them.
 Long story short, some Filipinos are hypocrites to the core.

 Related Article: 15 Weird Laws Filipinos Still Have To Live With

-As for fiestas, it seems that every LGU down to the smallest barangay in the country has a fiesta to celebrate.
-Like we said, it’s alright to party, but we should really focus on austerity and working hard first.
+As for fiestas, every LGU down to the smallest barangay in the country has a fiesta to celebrate.
+As we said, it’s alright to party, but we should focus on austerity and working hard first.